 RELATED: How to Get It Right the First Time

-#3 — Are you using technology to improve efficiency, communication and more in your business?
+#3 — Are you using technology to improve efficiency and other areas of your business?

-Use of technology can certainly improve efficiency and customer satisfaction.
-Solid reasons to integrate it into your daily operations.
-But it can also help improve hiring and retention.
+The use of technology can certainly improve efficiency and customer satisfaction — solid reasons to integrate it into your daily operations.
+But it can also help improve hiring and retention. — especially if you are dependent on a younger workforce.
 Why?
-Because millennials (GenY) are tech-savvy; they grew up using it.
+Because these potential employees are tech-savvy; they grew up using it.
 They expect and embrace technology in the workplace.
-If you want to attract and retain them, look for ways to employ technology into your business.
+If you want to attract and retain them, look for ways to employ technology in your business.

 #4 — Do you have consistent methods to get feedback from customers?

-While reviews can reinforce what you do well and maybe uncover an area for improvement, they have limitations.
-When you are considering new products/services or looking for ideas to improve, who better to ask than your loyal customers (and employees).
+While reviews can reinforce what you do well and may uncover an area for improvement, they have limitations.
+When you are considering new products/services or looking for ideas to improve, who better to ask than your loyal customers (and employees)?
 Nothing beats a one-on-one or small group conversation.
 Don’t let online reviews replace other forms of feedback.
 Do both!

-#5 — Do you track metrics that are important – and work as a whole team to correct issues we uncover.
+#5 — Do you track metrics that are important – and work as a whole team to correct issues.

-When used properly, analytics are simply a decision-making tool — in sports and in business.
+When used properly, analytics is simply a decision-making tool — in sports and in business.
 They shouldn’t replace experience or even your gut instincts.
 But they can help you uncover opportunities for improvement.